 Teens and Social Media

 It’s December 31st and around the world, people are celebrating or getting ready to celebrate the end of one year and the beginning of a new one.
 Holiday gifts have been exchanged and if there were electronics or technical gifts given, you as parents may be concerned what your kids are doing online and what kind of content they are accessing on social media.
+But it’s not just children that care about the number of instagram followers they have as the platform is actually very popular with many adults too.
 As we look to the year ahead, it’s my goal to help you understand more regarding what your tweens and teens are doing online and on their smart devices.

 And the first thing that I want to address is this: it’s not the device or the medium at fault.
 It’s the humans.